 Surface collecting: collecting isolated fossils that are clearly on the surface of the ground.
 This method is only allowed on provincial Crown land, and on private land with the landowner's permission.

 Excavating: dislodging or digging up fossils embedded or buried in the ground, or within a rock face.
 Excavating fossils requires a permit that is only available to professional palaeontologists.
-Permits are issued by Alberta Culture, Multiculturalism, and Status of Women through the Royal Tyrrell Museum.
+Permits are issued by Alberta Arts, Culture and Status of Women through the Royal Tyrrell Museum.